PeterOlsen1/function-finder/README.md

         -If the function name is close to one found, do stuff?
             -This may be harder
 Parsing
+    -Add support for export and async?
-    -Use multithreading for faster fileIO
+        -Possible new parts of Definition type that specify it is an export or async -Use multithreading for faster fileIO
         -Start single threaded, figure out the basics first -Parse files until we find 'function ____()'